Is Registered Massage Therapy (RMT) Covered by Insurance in Vancouver or North Vancouver?

 Final Thoughts

-For most residents, RMT is covered by private insurance or ICBC, but not by public health plans.
+For most residents, RMT is covered by private insurance or ICBC, but not by MSP.

 To make the process easier, choose a clinic that understands your language and provides trusted care.